exasol/data-science-examples/tutorials/README.md

 ## Tutorials
-This section contains tutorials which show complete data science workflows on a realistc scenario and data.
+This section contains tutorials which show complete data science workflows on a realistic scenario and data.
 We are going to provide examples for different languages, frameworks, tasks and use cases.

 For general prerequisites please refer to [Prerequisites](../README.md).